by Anthony Trollope

-Declan Kiely, Director of Exhibitions, New York Public Library, joined the NYPL in October 2017, where he oversees exhibitions at the iconic Stephen A. Schwarzman Building.
+Director of Exhibitions at New York Public Library, Declan Kiely joined the NYPL in October 2017, where he oversees exhibitions at the iconic Stephen A. Schwarzman Building.
 He was most recently the Robert H. Taylor Curator at the Morgan Library and Museum and Head of its Department of Literary and Historical Manuscripts.
 During this time he curated major exhibitions focusing on Jane Austen, Mark Twain, Charles Dickens, Edgar Allan Poe, and Abraham Lincoln.

-Ann Kibbie, Associate Professor of English, Bowdoin College, focuses on representations of money and capital in early modern literature, the eighteenth-century novel, Samuel Richardson, sentimentalism, the eighteenth- and nineteenth-century gothic, law and literature, and literature and the history of medicine.
+Associate Professor of English at Bowdoin College, Ann Kibbie focuses on representations of money and capital in early modern literature, the eighteenth-century novel, Samuel Richardson, sentimentalism, the eighteenth- and nineteenth-century gothic, law and literature, and literature and the history of medicine.
 Her teaching areas include Milton, restoration and eighteenth-century literature (all genres), the novel, the gothic, the sentimental, and Jane Austen.